ghunteranderson/tsugi/README.md

 object = new CustomType()

 // Implicit static typing
-// This is only allowed when the variable is immediately assigned a value var graph = new BarGraph() var age = 3 // Integer type
+// This is allowed when the variable is immediately assigned a value let graph = new BarGraph() let age = 3 // Integer type

 // Since constants must be instantiated immediately, no type is required const PI = 3.14159